 The Academy has a rich and varied extra-curricular programme outside of timetabled school hours, with enrichment activities, sporting clubs as well as Youth Parliament and debating opportunities being open to students.
 The Student Leadership Team has an active and influential voice and meet with senior leaders and the Principal.
 Praise, reward and recognition are very much part of the Academy’s ethos and ‘Proud Thursday’ celebrations and ‘Pride of Trinity’ commendations, along with other certificates and attendance awards are presented during parade on a regular basis and also in awards assemblies each term.
 As mentioned, one of our unique differences from other schools in the region is our maritime and nautical history.
 Learning to sail, both safely and competently, is a fundamental aspect of school life at Hull Trinity House Academy.
 This helps to build character, encourages teamwork, collaboration and ultimately instils a sense of confidence and resilience, which are vital components to a successful and prosperous future in an increasingly competitive and demanding world.
 Visits to Welton Water Adventure Centre – to take part in sailing lessons – are very much part of our curriculum and are hugely popular with our students.
 The training is provided by highly skilled and very experienced operatives who expertly know how to build confidence and develop skills based on individual students’ needs.
 Health and safety and respect for open water is obviously central to both the theoretical and practical aspects of the courses run and in students gaining a good understanding of how to enjoy the pleasure of sailing whilst remaining safe.

 The Academy has a Maritime Studies course as an option for students keen on pursuing careers at sea.
-The maritime curriculum is delivered from Year 7 to Year 9 with the option of taking Level 2 and Level 3 qualifications at KS4 and KS5 through the Open Awards in Maritime Studies.
+The maritime curriculum is delivered from Year 7 to Year 9 with the option of taking further study in t KS4 and KS5.
 These courses offer several differing routes into maritime oriented careers.
 These potentially include The Royal Navy, The Merchant Navy, the Maritime and Coastguard Agency and commercial industries such as cruise liner operators.
 The Academy’s renewed commitment to this important element of our past culminated in a visit by Her Royal Highness, Princess Anne in November 2017 to commemorate the opening of the Nautical College at Carmelite House (a prestigious, listed building gifted by Hull Trinity House).
 At the new centre, specialised Maritime and Nautical Studies courses are delivered, utilising innovative virtual simulation technology, creating industry standard seafaring and boatmanship experiences and scenarios for enrolled students.